 - Flexibility: the nuances of your financial features will change over time, as you learn more about your end-customers.
 Unit, for example, lets you offer slightly different terms to different groups of end-customers, set custom rules for interchange or approve card spend in real-time.
 We recommend making sure that your platform gives you this level of flexibility so you can offer more products, and a smarter experience, over time.

 - Banks: when explaining the process of partner bank selection, we explained how banks differ around terms, product limitations and compliance.
 Banks are an important part of the equation even if you’re working with a platform.
 It’s very important to make sure that your platform has a strong and sustainable relationship with its underlying banks, that those banks have a good reputation and that their limitations don’t affect you.
 In particular, we recommend watching out for terms and culture that affect you and your end-customers.

 When building on a platform, Freelance Genius’s bottom line is:

 - 4–6 weeks and less than $50k to launch

 - Less than $50k / year from launch

 Banking infrastructure is hard to navigate, and we hope that this post helped you make sense of the high level options that others have chosen:

 - Bank + middleware

-We explained the heavy lift and costs that go into the first 2 options: managing a bank relationship, investing in tech and investing in compliance.
+We explained the heavy lifting and costs that go into the first two options: managing a bank relationship, investing in tech and investing in compliance.
 Platforms like Unit represent a modern and radically simplified option that removes 90–95% of the complexity.
 At the same time, it’s important to be thoughtful about comparing platforms and choosing the right one.